sjtuyinjie/Ground-Fusion2/README.md

 </table>
 </div>

-The Blue one is the Ground-Fusion2 path, the green one is the LIO path, and the red one is the VIO path.
+The Blue one is the Ground-Fusion++ path, the green one is the LIO path, and the red one is the VIO path.

 ~~~
 # [launch] open a terminal and type: